ak736/symptom-analyzer/readme.md

-# Sympto Tracker
+# Symptom Analyzer

-Sympto-Tracker is a web application that allows users to track their symptoms and predict the likelihood of developing certain diseases.
+Symptom Analyzer is a web application that allows users to track their symptoms and predict the likelihood of developing certain diseases.
 The application is built using React, Flask, and RStudio, and currently supports the prediction of the following diseases:

 - Liver Cirrhosis
 - Mesothelioma